bundyfx/express-book-api/readme.md

 If you want to work with an API you will want a tool that allows you to test and make API calls as you build.
 [Postman](https://www.getpostman.com/) makes this process super simple.
 You can make any sort of verb call from the interface and have immediate feedback to know how your API is functioning.

+### Tests

+There are only two simple tests to demonstrate the use of the testing and mocking frameworks.

+In order to run the tests, simply run `gulp test`.